 Prior to 2014, the Department issued approximately 29,180 community fishing licenses.
 Since the license simplification rulemaking, the number of community fishing licenses (both resident and nonresident) issued by the Department on an annual basis has dropped to 5,020 community licenses.
 Overall sales for community fishing licenses have trended downward, with the exception of nonresident license sales.
-If the Department were to eliminate the community fishing license there would likely be a slight loss in revenue, because most residents would most likely convert to a General Fishing license, but due to the price difference we could potentially lose the nonresident Community water angler.
-Through creel surveys community water angler demographics mirror those of the community in which the water is established and information gathered through the sale of this license are not currently needed or used to gain angler user data.
+Through creel surveys community water angler demographics mirror those of the community in which the water is established, this information gathered through the sale of this license is not used to gain angler user data.
+If the community fishing license were no longer available, most residents will likely convert to a General Fishing license, but due to the price difference there is potential to lose the nonresident Community water angler.
 For these reasons, the Department proposes to repeal the rule and eliminate the community fishing license.